thomasmarsh/python-turtle/turtle.md

 ```

 **Python exercises:**
-* Define a function called `turn_left` that takes an angle amount and our state representation and returns a new state which turns your turtle left by that number of radians.
-Also define one for `turn_right`.
+* Define a function called `left` that takes an angle amount and our state representation and returns a new state which turns your turtle left by that number of radians.
+Also define one for `right`.
-* Do you see a common pattern in the `turn_left` and `turn_right` functions you created?
+* Do you see a common pattern in the `left` and `right` functions you created?
 Can you refactor this code somehow to avoid any duplication?

 #### <a name="turn"></a>5.2.3&nbsp;&nbsp;&nbsp;Turning